dubadub/custom_login_code_challenge/README.md

 - [x] Include unit tests for the models and controllers created.

 - [x] Do not use libraries or features that already encapsulate a lot of this process (e.g. devise or has_secure_password).

-- [ ] Once you're happy with what you have, zip up the Rails directory and provide that to us for assessment.